DevTeam/Pure.DI/README.md

 ### Arrays

-To resolve all possible instances of any tags of the specific type as an _array_ just use the injection _T[]_
+To resolve all possible instances of any tags of the specific type as an _array_ just use the injection of _T[]_.

 ``` CSharp
 DI.Setup()